search ]

 <script src='.../plugins/woocommerce/assets/js/frontend/cart-fragments.min.js'></script>

-The CSS file names will end with ‘rtl’ if your WooCommerce store is in Hebrew.
+CSS file names will end with rtl if your WooCommerce store uses a right-to-left language like Hebrew.

-You can inspect the source code of any page on your site and see if these files are being loaded.
-Of course, if your site has already undergone optimization for speed, you might not see these files at all, except on WooCommerce pages where they’re necessary.
+You can check your site’s source code on any page to confirm that these files are loading.
+If your site has already undergone optimization, you shouldn’t see these files except on WooCommerce-specific pages.

-You want these files to be loaded only on relevant store pages, such as product pages, checkout page, shopping cart page, etc. So, in order to achieve that and remove unnecessary JS and CSS files from non-WooCommerce pages, add the following code to your functions.php file:
+To ensure these files are loaded only on relevant store pages—such as product pages, checkout pages, or the cart—you can add the following code to your functions.php file:

 <?php